 What’s a Geocaching “Lackey?”

 Another benefit to attending a Geocaching Mega Event is you will get to meet a “Lackey”.
-A “Lackey” is a geocaching employee from the headquarters of the company in Seattle.
+A “Lackey” is a geocaching term for Geocaching employees who is from Geocaching HQ in Seattle, Washington.
 These “Lackeys” are somewhat like celebrities to the geocaching community, so they are quite popular!
 It’s a lot of fun to talk with “Lackeys” and hear their geocaching experiences, or new developments in the geocaching world.
 Plus you never know which “Lackey” will be there at the event, so it’s fun to try and track them down!

 Read more about Mega Events we have attended: